elastic/elastic-agent/docs/test-framework-dev-guide.md

 - `INSTANCE="multipass" mage integration:test`

-It is always best to run `mage integration:clean` before using the `INSTANCE="multipass"` option because it will not cause already provisioned resources to be replaced with an instance created by a different provisioner.
+It is always best to run `mage integration:clean` before changing the provisioner because the change will not cause already provisioned resources to be replaced with an instance created by a different provisioner.

 ## Troubleshooting Tips